 - Preparing artifacts- CloudShell Colony pulls the artifacts making them available for your application’s scripts.

-- Deploying applications- Every application, on each compute instance that is ready, is deployed separately and in parallel to the other applications.
-For detailed information on the steps to the applications deployment, see Steps to Deploying Applications.
+- Deploying applications- Every application, on each compute instance that is ready, is individually deployed.
+Applications are deployed in parallel to each other.
+For detailed information on the steps to the application's deployment, see Steps to Deploying Applications.